MASSERMAN

 Motion for dismissal of an action in which multiple bankruptcy stays were in effect based on the plaintiff’s violation of Code of Civil Procedure § 583.310 requirement to bring a case to trial 5 years after the action is commenced.

-Motion for terminating sanctions granted in favor of an owner/landlord when two tenants sued for alleged harassment by the owner’s property manager and property damage arising out of a fire on the property.
+Motion for terminating sanctions granted in favor of an owner/landlord we represented when two tenants sued for alleged harassment by the owner’s property manager and property damage arising out of a fire on the property.

 OTHER RECENT RESULTS